free5gc/free5gc.github.io/docs/guide/3-install-free5gc.md

 1\.
 Linux Kernel Version

 * In order to use the UPF element, you must use the `5.0.0-23-generic` or `5.4.x` version of the Linux kernel.  free5gc uses the [gtp5g kernel module](https://github.com/free5gc/gtp5g), which has been tested and compiled against that kernel versions only.
-If you installed Ubuntu 20.04, the version looks like 5.4.x.
+If you installed Ubuntu 20.04, the version should be like 5.4.x.
 To determine the version of the Linux kernel you are using:

 ```
 $ uname -r
 5.4.0-65-generic
 ```

-You will not be able to run most of the tests in [Test](https://github.com/free5gc/free5gc/wiki/Test) section unless you deploy a UPF.
+You will not be able to run most of the tests in [Test](./4-test-free5gc.md) page unless you deploy a UPF.

 2\.
 Golang Version